Go back

 What’s Needed is a Multi-Vendor Network Assurance and Automation Solution

-NetBrain Next-Gen stands out as a reliable Cisco Prime replacement and alternative to Cisco DNA Center with its Intent-based network automation platform.
-In fact, it is the only network assurance automation solution that fully supports today’s cloud-connected, multi-vendor infrastructures, effectively delivering IT application services.
-NetBrain Next-Gen is the preferred Cisco Prime replacement and empowers organizations to create, manage, and enforce any number of service delivery business goals, known as “network intents,” at scale without code, ensuring a seamless Cisco Prime replacement process.
+NetBrain Next-Gen PLUS Cisco-DNA stands out as a reliable Cisco Prime replacement.
+In fact, this combination is the only network assurance automation solution that fully supports today’s cloud-connected, multi-vendor infrastructures, effectively delivering IT application services.
+NetBrain Next-Gen is worth consideration as a complement to DNA and empowers organizations to create, manage, and enforce any number of service delivery business goals, known as “network intents,” at scale without code, ensuring a seamless Cisco Prime replacement process.

 Related